 Once a student's official iPOS has been approved, course changes and changes in the committee are submitted electronically via the iPOS.
-Any changes must be approved by the advisor, the Faculty Head, and Graduate College.
+Any changes must be approved by the advisor, the faculty head, and Graduate College.
 Students must have an approved iPOS prior to submitting Comprehensive Examination Portfolio.
 Per program policy, "B-" is the minimum grade permitted on a student's iPOS.
-If a student earns less than a B- in any course, she or he must retake the course or its equivalent.
+If a student earns less than a B- in any course, they must retake the course or its equivalent.